Shōwa era: Imperial rule

 Japan launched multiple attacks in East Asia.
 In 1937, the Japanese Army invaded and captured most of the coastal Chinese cities such as Shanghai.
-On 22 September 1940, the Japanese invasion of French Indochina began.
-Japan took over French Indochina (Vietnam, Laos and Cambodia), British Malaya (Brunei, Malaysia and Singapore) as well as the Dutch East Indies (Indonesia).
+On 22 September 1940, the Japanese invasion of French Indochina began and took over French Indochina (Vietnam, Laos and Cambodia).
+British Hong Kong fell in December 1941, followed by British Malaya (Brunei, Malaysia and Singapore) in the early months of 1942 as well as the Dutch East Indies (Indonesia).
 Thailand managed to stay independent by becoming a satellite state of Japan.

 On 13 April 1941, the Soviet–Japanese Neutrality Pact was signed.
 In December 1941 to May 1942, Japan sank major elements of the American, British and Dutch fleets, captured Hong Kong, Singapore, the Philippines and the Dutch East Indies, and reached the borders of India and Australia.
 Japan suddenly had achieved its goal of ruling the Greater East Asia Co-Prosperity Sphere.

 The ideology of Japan's colonial empire, as it expanded dramatically during the war, contained two somewhat contradictory impulses.
-On the one hand, it preached the unity of the Greater East Asia Co-Prosperity Sphere, a coalition of Asian nations, directed by Japan, against Western imperialism.
+On the one hand, it preached the unity of the Greater East Asia Co-Prosperity Sphere, a Pan-Asian coalition of Asian nations, led by Japan, against Western imperialism in Asia.
 This approach celebrated the spiritual values of the East in opposition to the "crass" materialism of the West.
 In practice, however, the Japanese installed organizationally-minded bureaucrats and engineers to run their annexed territories, and they believed in ideals of efficiency, modernization, and engineering solutions to social problems.
 It was fascism based on technology and rejected Western norms of democracy.
 After 1945, the engineers and bureaucrats took over and turned the wartime techno-fascism into entrepreneurial management skills.

 The Japanese government established puppet regimes in Manchuria and China; they were dismantled at the end of the war.
 The Army operated ruthless governments in most of the conquered areas but paid more favorable attention to the Dutch East Indies.
 The main goal was to obtain oil.
 The Dutch sabotaged their oil wells but the Japanese were able to reopen them.
 However most of the tankers taking oil to Japan were sunk by American submarines, so Japan's oil shortage became increasingly acute.
 Japan sponsored an Indonesian nationalist movement under Sukarno.
 Sukarno finally came to power in the late 1940s after several years of battling the Dutch.